 It was during the Christmas break that I popped into Sprint’s office to pick up a few things, when my daughter Ivy (whom I’d brought along for the trip) began nosing through a stuffed cupboard in the corner of the office.

 You know the type of cupboard I mean; the one that hides a multitude of sins and messy piles of books and folders.

-Whilst snooping around, Ivy happened to stumble across a tatty old diary of mine.
-Without knowing it, she had just discovered one of my old “Idearies”; a cheap diary/filo-fax that I would buy each year, and then use to note down any selling to schools ideas and concepts for our clients.
+Whilst snooping around, Ivy happened to stumble across a ratty old diary of mine.
+Without knowing it, she had just discovered one of my old “Idearies”; a cheap notebook that I would buy each year, and then use to note down any selling to schools ideas and concepts for our clients.

 Ivy had found my 2010 Ideary, which over the course of that year, never left my side.
 I’d even wake up and note down great subject lines for clients, or concepts for a new service that could transform the selling to schools world.